percona/pmm-doc/docs/setting-up/server/helm.md

 ## Restore

-The version of the PMM server should match or be greater than the version in a snapshot.
-To restore from the snapshot, you would need to delete the old deployment first:
+The version of the PMM server should be greater than or equal to the version in a snapshot.
+To restore from the snapshot, delete the old deployment first:
 ```sh
 helm uninstall pmm
 ```